 This tutorial is part of our WordPress installation step-by-step training series, where we show you how to install a WordPress site or blog on your own domain name with no coding skills required.

 Where Do I Install WordPress?

-The tutorial below will help you make the right strategic decision for your WordPress installation.
+In this tutorial, you will learn how to make the right strategic decision for your new WordPress installation.

 Self-Hosted vs Hosted WordPress Site

 WordPress offers both a self-hosted and a hosted option to set up a WordPress site or blog.

 The self-hosted option allows you to download the full-featured WordPress application for free from WordPress.org and host a WordPress site or blog under your own domain name, with no limitations or conditions.

 - Your website is hosted on your own domain